StrongJoshua/libgdx-inGameConsole/README.md

 # LibGdx In-Game Console
 This is a light-weight LibGdx library that allows a developer to add a console (similar to how it is featured in Source games) to their game.

+## Current Goal
+Auto-complete feature for quicker easier invoking of methods.

 License
 =======
 Copyright 2015